 This data can be extracted through a variety of methods.
 One of the most well known methods of positioning is GPS (Global Positioning System), a publicly available system that uses radiowave signals received from Earth-orbiting satellites to calculate the precise position and time of the receiver.
 Another popular method is 'Cell Identifier Positioning', which uses the cell identifier of the cell site that is currently serving the receiving device to calculate its approximate location.
 These and other positioning methods can all be used with the Location API; the only requirement for a location data source within the API is that it provides a latitude-longitude coordinate with a date/time value, with the option of providing the other attributes listed above.

 The coordinate is a basic unit of geographical information.
-The coordinate type has attributes to hold the latitude
+The coordinate type has attributes to hold the latitude,

 We have a Position type, a coordinate type but where does the data come from?
 Also it is a good idea to be able to indicate alternative sources.
 Perhaps instead of directly picking up GPS satellites it might be desirable to do some testing using a datafile.